Foreign support of Uganda in the Uganda–Tanzania War: Analyses and aftermath

 Pollack attributed Libyan troops' failures to their low morale and lack of military intelligence.
 They had no experience operating in Uganda's climate, and most Libyan soldiers were badly trained militiamen who were unprepared for such an operation.
 Rwehururu also stated that the Libyan uniforms were not fit for jungle warfare.
 Even under these conditions, however, the combat performance of the Libyans was poor; they generally failed to hold ground even in favorable situations and with access to much better equipment than the Tanzanians.
 Pollack pointed out that the Libyans failed to use aerial reconnaissance, send out patrols to gather intelligence, and guard their flanks, causing them to "blunder[ ] around Uganda blind".
 He also faulted their general inability to use their heavy equipment as well as their officers' lack of initiative or adaptability.
 Security consultant Andrew McGregor also argued that "confusion reigned" among the Libyan intervention force, and that the entire operation was a "military disaster".
+Lemarchand argued that the intervention force was too small and composed of too many poorly trained as well as poorly motivated troops to make a major impact on the war.
+As a result of its small size, the lack of an intelligence system, and its poor communications with the native population, the Libyan force was dependent on the Uganda Army to function and thus "shared fully in the organizational collapse of Amin's army".
+Overall, Lemarchand concluded that "Libyan performance was disastrous".

-However, Pollack stated that Libyan logistics were a success, pointing out that the Libyan troops never lacked supplies despite the adverse conditions.
-He singled out the airlift as an "impressive operation for any country, let alone a resource-poor nation desperate for technically competent personnel such as Libya".
+In contrast to the intervention force's otherwise poor performance, both Pollack and Lemarchand stated that Libyan logistics were a success, pointing out that the Libyan troops never lacked supplies despite the adverse conditions.
+Pollack singled out the airlift as an "impressive operation for any country, let alone a resource-poor nation desperate for technically competent personnel such as Libya".